teobaj/way-provider/README.md

 #### ⛏ No more prop drilling in webcomponents
 <p style="padding-left:12px">
   This webcomponents will pass context as props in child webcomponents. <br>
-  useWayContext has one parameter, a referance to component you want context in. <br>
+  attachWayContext has one parameter, a referance to component you want context in. <br>
   Provider will append context as attributes. <br>
   For now it only support shallow object as context, so no object in context.
 </p>